voloy001/ELK-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available _____, in addition to restricting Access into_____ to the network.
+Load balancing ensures that the application will be highly _available_, in addition to restricting _Access into_ to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_ Load balancers protect data and virtual machine availability, therefore mitigating the risk of a DDoS attack.
+- _Load balancers protect data and virtual machine availability, therefore mitigating the risk of a DDoS attack.
 It protects all machines from a high influx of traffic at once that could potentially take down the machines.
 The advantage of a jumpbox is that it is a pivot server.
 Meaning you can pivot to other servers.
 It provides an added layer of security to the network.
-It also provides administrative security.
+It also provides administrative security._

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system logs.

-- _TODO: What does Filebeat watch for? _System Logs
-- _TODO: What does Metricbeat record?_
+-  _Filebeat watches for _System Logs_

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.